earasteh/Python-Motionplanning/README.md

-The animation part of this project is taken from https://github.com/winstxnhdw/KinematicBicycleModel and the motion planning part is taken from
+The animation part of this project is taken from https://github.com/winstxnhdw/KinematicBicycleModel and the motion planning part is taken from Coursera's class on motion planning.

 Added features: